Passenger-CAA/passenger-cli/README.md

 ## Introduction

-Ever meticulously coded a solution, only to discover it wasn't addressing the core issue?
+Have you ever meticulously coded a solution, only to discover it wasn't addressing the core issue?
 That's where Passenger comes in.

+Passenger is a Code-Alignment Assistant (CAA) the first in its class, crafted with the belief in a harmonious co-working future between AI and developers.
+Our tool enhances development workflows, ensuring code consistency with project issues and fostering a collaborative environment where AI and human intelligence complement each other.

 Passenger refines the synergy between software testing and business objectives.
 By converting both tickets and code into a comparable medium, we ensure that every piece of development is in harmony with business needs.
 The endgame?
 Say goodbye to manual test writing, embracing both efficiency and precision, getting advice as you develop your solution your way.